cppservergit/cppserver-docs/tech-overview.md

 ### Inventory of service API functions

 These are the utility functions that cover a wide variety of business cases, assuming there is a layer of stored procedures/functions in the target database that encapsulate the business logic, as is the case in many corporate SQL databases.
-There are also some functions for security, diagnostics, monitoring, health check and blobs support.
+There are also some functions for security, diagnostics, monitoring, health check, and blobs support.

 |Function|Description|
 |--------|-----------|